Globally rigid graphs are fully reconstructible: Examples and open questions

 \begin{question} Let $d \geq 1$ and let $G = (V,E)$ be a graph on at least $d+2$ vertices that is strongly reconstructible in $\CC^d$ (fully reconstructible in $\CC^d$, respectively).
 Is it true that if for some pair of vertices $u,v \in V$ we have $uv \notin E$ and $r_d(G) = r_d(G + uv)$, then $G + uv$ is strongly reconstructible in $\CC^d$ (fully reconstructible in $\CC^d$, respectively)? \end{question}

 We can prove the following weaker result.
-We say that a pair $\{u,v\}$ of vertices in a graph $G$ is {\it globally linked in $G$} in $\CC^d$ if for every generic framework $(G,p)$ in $\CC^d$ and every equivalent realization $(G,q)$, the squared distance between $p(u)$ and $p(v)$ is equal to the squared distance between $q(u)$ and $q(v)$.
+We say that a pair $\{u,v\}$ of vertices in a graph $G$ is {\it globally linked in $G$} in $\CC^d$ if for every generic framework $(G,p)$ in $\CC^d$ and every equivalent realization $(G,q)$, we have $m_{uv}(p) = m_{uv}(q)$.